 The fruits (achenes) tiny, 2-3 mm (0.1 in.) long and about 1 mm (0.04 in.) in diameter, with white to light brown pappus attached.

-Chuli plant can provide edible stem, leaves and roots throughout the year.
-Chuli is facing a serious danger of extinction as roots of this plant are badly harvested by inhabitants of Western Himalaya as a medicine.
+Chiuli plant can provide edible stem, leaves and roots throughout the year.
+Chiuli is facing a serious danger of extinction as roots of this plant are badly harvested by inhabitants of Western Himalaya as a medicine.
 To ensure its sustainable harvesting plant should be harvested from different location on rotation basis and should not remove its reproductive parts.

 Stem, leaves and roots of chiuli are used for cooking but to collect these plant parts is a fiddly task.